How Do I Find a Home With an Assumable Mortgage?

 AssumeList is a real estate search platform that provides homebuyers and agents the ability to find on- and off-market properties with assumable mortgages.

 Veteran-owned and developed from the ground up, AssumeList also allows users to view remaining loan balances, interest rates, and current mortgage payments for both listed and unlisted properties.
-A complete list of available service areas can be found on their website.
+A complete list of available service areas can be found on the company’s website.

-AssumeList charges a monthly fee for access to their searchable database (generally $49 or $69), which can be canceled anytime.
+AssumeList charges a monthly fee for access to its searchable database (generally $49 or $79), which can be canceled at any time.
 Visit the company’s FAQ page for more information.

 What is Assumable.io?

 Another recent player entering the market to assist buyers is Assumable.io.
-While it currently only hosts about 26,000 active listings, this startup has positioned itself as a national assumable mortgage platform.
+It hosts about 47,000 active listings and serves in all 50 states, positioning itself as a national assumable mortgage platform.

 The company was started by Ryan Carrillo, a homeowner who, like many others, began to plan a move but had a home with a 2.75% interest rate mortgage.
 He and a friend, Louis Ortiz, created Assumable.io in August of 2023 to help home shoppers like him identify and purchase homes with assumable mortgages.
 In a recent New York Times article, he referred to these more affordable loans as a “time machine to the low rates of the past.”

-According to its website, the Assumable.io charges a flat fee of $1,850 for assumable mortgage processing services.
+According to its website, Assumable.io charges a flat fee of $1,850 for assumable mortgage processing services.

 There are also specialized consulting and list firms, such as Assumption Solutions and Take List, that help homebuyers, sellers, and their agents complete a successful mortgage assumption.
 For a fee, these companies will assist with the transfer process or help you find a listing with an assumable loan.